Showing top 0 results 0 results found

 To make your chatbot error-tolerant, try to anticipate common spelling mistakes first.
 Teach your chatbot these variations to improve its understanding.

-Your chatbot will be as good as you design it to be.
-If you apply conversation design best practices but still are not sure whether your chatbot provides a human-like experience, test it.
-Ask a friend to read your chatbot story out loud with you.
+The trick is that your chatbot will be as good as you designed it.
+If you apply conversation design practices but are unsure whether your chatbot provides a human-like experience, test it.
+Ask a friend to read your chatbot scenarios out loud with you.
 If any line sounds unnatural, change it.

-Creating a great story may take time, but the effort pays off in the end.
+Creating an excellent chatbot takes time, but the effort pays off.
 Now it's your turn.
-Let us know how your chatbots turn out!
+Let us know how your digital assistant turns out!